YextSolutions/tt-job-searcher/README.md

-# SITE-STARTER-REACT-BASIC
+# TT-JOB-SEARCHER

-This repository provides a basic example of how to start developing a React site on the Yext Pages system.

-Follow this Track on Hitchhikers to build a full website with Search, Directories, Analytics and more based off of this starter repo: https://hitchhikers.yext.com/tracks/pages-development/
+This repository is the completed version of the (Search UI React track on Yext Hitchhikers)[https://hitchhikers.yext.com/tracks/search-ui-react/].
+You can either follow along with that track to learn how to build this project from scratch or you can get started with this repo.

 ## Getting Started